PRESERVE YOUR LAND

 Sycamore must be selective in its land-saving projects.
 Monitoring and managing the land under our care forever is a serious commitment that costs significant time and money.
 Unless we exercise care in our choices, the land trust could become responsible for a property or a conservation easement that serves little public interest, is very costly to manage, or does not fit well with Sycamore’s purposes.
 A land trust that does not carefully select its projects may open itself to public criticism, credibility problems, budget shortfalls, and even legal issues.
 All land protection transactions must be approved by Sycamore’s board of directors before completion.

 Reminder: Get professional advice

 Sycamore Land Trust will be glad to discuss any of the above options with you to help you understand the advantages and disadvantages of each.
 However, you should seek advice from your attorney, estate planner, accountant, or other professional before making any final decisions.
 Sycamore wants to help as much as we are able, but we are not allowed to give legal or tax advice.

-This is the simplest and safest method of land preservation, and has the greatest potential tax benefit for a donor.
+This is the simplest and safest method of land preservation, and offers the donor the greatest potential tax benefitr.
 Sycamore becomes the full owner of the property and is responsible for its care and protection.
 Sycamore generally maintains its properties as nature preserves, and makes them available for public enjoyment as long as such use is appropriate for the specific property.
 Prior to the donation, Sycamore will discuss your desires for your land to be sure we understand and can carry out your intentions.
 Outright ownership makes protection easier for the land trust compared to a conservation easement, as the land is under the full ownership and control of Sycamore.